-My twenty-first ground of 2015 was on Wednesday 28th October at Old Trafford in Old Trafford, Greater Manchester.
+My twenty-first new ground of 2015 was on Wednesday 28th October at Old Trafford in Old Trafford, Greater Manchester.
 The match was Manchester United vs. Middlesbrough in the Football League Cup 4th Round.

 The Old Trafford complex sits in an industrial part of the city adjacent to a freight rail terminal.
 It is bordered by its own railway station to the south and the River Irwell to the north.
 The closest tram stop at Old Trafford is half a mile south but there are several other stations within a mile in other directions.
 The stadium has been Manchester United's home since 1910 except for a few years during the 1940s when bomb damage forced them to play at Manchester City's Maine Road ground.

 I visited Old Trafford for a couple of tours during the 1990s but the venue has changed dramatically since.
 The 'front' of the ground is the East Stand which has a massive glass facade showing club offices behind.
 The base level contains the club reception and a vast megastore.
 The area in front of the stand has been converted to a plaza with a football mosaic on the floor.
 As you work your way round the outer ring of the stadium you go through a number of tunnels.
 The South Stand tunnel contains the Munich Air Disaster memorial and well as entrances to the press area and several directors boxes and suites.
 The West Stand includes a suite for international fans while the North Stand includes a number of suites as well as the ticket office, a cafe and the club museum.